KnowLangOrg/know-lang/README.md

-# KnowLang: Comprehensive Understanding for Complex Codebase
+# KnowLang: Comprehensive Understanding for Complex Codebases

 KnowLang is an advanced codebase exploration tool that helps software engineers better understand complex codebases through semantic search and intelligent Q&A capabilities.
 Our first release focuses on providing RAG-powered search and Q&A for popular open-source libraries, with Hugging Face's repositories as our initial targets.